 Interacting with technology in art has given me, along with many other skills, an expanded ability to understand self.

-This recognition led me to this thought - maybe technology is just a reflection of humanity as we are?
-I speculated that maybe technology, as it is a man-made intelligence, could only potentially ever generate/create on that level of being - as we are.
+This recognition led me to the thought that maybe, technology is just a reflection of humanity as we are.
+I have speculated that maybe technology, as a man-made intelligence, could only potentially ever generate/create on that level of being - as we are.
 And, even though technology has this capacity to reflect the human condition, maybe to really see that condition requires an alternative perspective.
 Without that alternate perspective, wouldn't we recreate and reproduce, like eternal visual feedback, a continuous cycle of human 'being'?
 This mirror of our way of being is possibly technology’s greatest potential and power (one that maybe we have not even begun to tap into).
 However it is also possibly technology’s greatest limitation, simply due to the fact that we are the makers of technology, and so we can only learn how to be as we already are via its power.

 I propose that there is the possibility of greater potential for evolutionary thought via seeking to also collaborate with intelligences beyond us, intelligences not made by man.
 Looking to the creative potential within Nature - intelligences that are laws unto their own.
 Intelligences that can give a special perspective onto our own thinking, a point of view that is less anthropocentric and reveals the partiality of human agency.

 This ‘anthropononcentric’ point of view enquires more deeply into the potential of artistic collaboration between human intelligence (both man and his technological reflection) and natural intelligences, specifically highlighting the importance of not putting human thought above other species’ ability to think or produce knowledge.
 Meaning that man is not the determining centre of reality, and exploring the possibilities within the intertwining of nature, technology and man.